 Consistent, intermittent, or worsening joint pain often indicates arthritis, a group of diseases with over 100 different types.
 At Midwest Sports and Interventional Spine, board-certified interventional pain management specialist Cyril Philip, MD, provides radiofrequency ablation and joint injections to ease your joint pain and improve mobility.
-If you have symptoms of arthritis, call the office in Franklin, Wisconsin, or request an appointment online today.
+If you have symptoms of arthritis, call the offices in Kenosha and Franklin, Wisconsin, or request an appointment online today.

 Arthritis Q & A

 Arthritis is a group of degenerative diseases that impact joint function.
 While many forms of arthritis are much more common in older individuals, you can get arthritis at any age.
 Even though there is currently no cure, strategic arthritis management can slow the disease’s progression and improve your quality of life.

 Arthritis can affect many of your joints, or just a few.
 Typically, its symptoms include: